IlliquidSol/IlliquidSol/README.md

-- 👋 Hi, I’m @IlliquidSol
+- 👋 Hi
-- 👀 I’m interested in learning how to code completely from scratch.
+- 👀 I’m interested in creating marketplaces integrateable to multiple wallets.
-- 🌱 I’m currently learning how to write basic code.
+- 🌱 I’m currently learning a lot about rust/solidity.
-- 💞️ I’m looking to collaborate on NFT projects!
+- 💞️ I’m looking to collaborate on interesting projects.
 - 📫 How to reach me gmail

 <!---